kreemer/tmx/README.md

 Bugs and feature request are tracked on [GitHub](https://github.com/kreemer/tmx/issues)

+### Attribution

+This library uses [Serene village revamped](https://limezu.itch.io/serenevillagerevamped) tiles for automatic tests.
+The tileset is under the [Creative commons](https://creativecommons.org/licenses/by/4.0/) license.

+Please support the original developer for this wonderful tileset.

 ### License

-Tmx is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+Tmx is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.